 Green gap between Sturry and Herne Description Large area which includes residential and commercial properties some of which are Listed Buildings, agricultural land and woodland.
 Existing settlement identity and pattern Sturry Sturry is a Rural Service Hub which is densely built up.
 There is an existing Green Gap to the north-west between Sturry and Broad Oak.
 Herne Herne Common is a Village while Herne is part of Whitstable Urban Area.
 Herne Common is mainly long housing plots fronting the main road, and Herne is built up with several large open spaces at Cherry Orchard Playing Fields and Herne Bay cemetery.
 Contains Herne Conservation Area.
 Hoath, Rushbourne and Tile Lodge Conservation Area is within close proximity to the east of the area of search.
 Landscape character Sturry is within F3: Hersden Ridge Landscape Character Area.
 Herne Common is within E1: Herne Common Landscape Character Area.
 Herne is within the Herne Bay Urban Area and does not have a Landscape Character.
 The Area of search also includes E2: Sarre Penn Valley and H2: Hoath Farmlands Landscape Character Areas.
 Blean Complex SAC, East Blean Woods SSSI, Blean Woods NNR, Little Hall and Kemberland Woods and Pasture LWS, Ancient Woodland, Priority Habitats and accessible open space are within the area of search.
 The main two land uses are agriculture and woodland.
 The area of search includes multiple existing buildings which are dispersed.
 Visual Character Mainly open agricultural fields sloping northwards to the coast which can offer long distance views.
 The large areas of woodland and topography can limit the views so intervisibility between the two settlements is limited.
-Any planning permissions or Local Plan policy conflicts The Green Gap between Sturry and Broad Oak already exists in part of this location.
-The area would have to reflect the settlement boundaries and proposed allocation Policy R18 - Land north of Popes Lane in the draft Local Plan.
+Any planning permissions or Local Plan policy The Green Gap between Sturry and Broad Oak already exists in part of this location.

+conflicts The area would have to reflect the settlement boundaries and proposed allocation Policy R9 - Land north of Popes Lane in the draft Local Plan.
 Gap extent (area of search) Distance between Sturry and Herne is in excess of 3,500m and the area of search is circa.
 720ha.
-Boundary Defensible The boundary would have to exclude proposed allocation Policy R18 - Land north of Popes Lane in the draft Local Plan.
+Boundary Defensible The boundary would have to exclude proposed allocation Policy R9 - Land north of Popes Lane in the draft Local Plan.
 Due to the large area of search it would be challenging to define an eastern boundary.
 Potential for enhancement There could be potential opportunities for enhancement although this could be limited due to the existing high level designations in the area of search.
-Recommendation To not designate it as a green gap.
+Outcome The areas of search between Sturry and Herne, based on this technical assessment, would be considered as a potential weak green gap.
 The area between the two settlements is too vast.
 Boundary is not necessarily defensible to the east.
 Area of search contains dispersed existing development.
 Large areas of the site are already protected with high level designations such as SAC and SSSI.